Feyerabend/cc/ch07/addition/signals/README.md

 *Why convolution matters for filtering:*

-- A *low-pass* filter has a kernel whose coefficients are all positive and roughly equal -- it computes a running average, smoothing out rapid fluctuations.
+- A *low-pass* filter has a kernel whose coefficients are all positive and roughly equal--it computes a running average, smoothing out rapid fluctuations.

-- A *high-pass* filter has a kernel with positive and negative coefficients that sum to zero -- it subtracts a smoothed version of the signal from itself, emphasising edges and rapid changes.
+- A *high-pass* filter has a kernel with positive and negative coefficients that sum to zero--it subtracts a smoothed version of the signal from itself, emphasising edges and rapid changes.

-- The Convolution Theorem means we can implement convolution by multiplying Fourier transforms instead of sliding a kernel -- often much faster for long kernels.
+- The Convolution Theorem means we can implement convolution by multiplying Fourier transforms instead of sliding a kernel--often much faster for long kernels.

 *See the folder [convolution](./conv/).*